-An Historically Accurate Political Noir
+An Historically Accurate Political Noir Thriller

 When a young Mexican man fleeing American Nazis determined to remove Mexicans and Jews from America crashes through his door, a grizzled Spanish-American War veteran must decide — in the time it takes to open or close that door — whether to grant the asylum his country just denied a ship full of Jewish refugees.

-The Boyle Heights community of Los Angeles in 1939 was a very diversified area because of the worst redlining in Los Angeles, with strong Mexican, Jewish, and other cultural and ethnic communities.
-That diversity attracted the hate and ire of the large NAZI presence in Los Angeles, especially the NAZI Silver Shirt vigilantes who violently enforced the national repatriation drives to remove Mexicans, whether citizens or not, from the USA because they were blamed then, as now again, for taking jobs from deserving white Americans and causing the Great Depression.
-The NAZI Silver Legion's Silver Shirts, inspired by Hitler and his Brownshirts in NAZI Germany at the beginning of the Holocaust, also attacked Jews to remove them from America (antisemitism was prevalent in pre-World War II America).
+The Boyle Heights community of Los Angeles in 1939 was a vibrant diversified area because of the worst redlining in Los Angeles, with strong Mexican, Jewish, and other cultural and ethnic communities.
+That diversity attracted the hate and ire of the large NAZI presence in Los Angeles, especially the NAZI Silver Shirt vigilantes who violently enforced the national repatriation drives to remove Mexicans, whether citizens or not, from the USA because they were blamed then, as now again, for taking jobs from deserving white Americans.
+They were blamed for worsening the Great Depression.

-NAZIs had a big parade through in November 1938 to celebrate Hitler’s Crystal Night attack on German Jews.
+NAZIs had a big parade in November 1938 to celebrate Hitler’s Crystal Night attack on German Jews.
 The parade leader Hermann Schwinn publicly declared at their parade, “Within five years, we will see Jews dangling from telephone posts and trees!”

-That was in Los Angeles, California.
+That parade was in the streets of Los Angeles, California.

-Michael, armed with his rifle, forces Juan out of his apartment until he hears breaking news on the radio that Jewish refugees were refused asylum in America.
+Michael, armed with his old rifle, forces Juan out of his apartment until he hears breaking news on the radio that Jewish refugees were refused asylum in America.
 He is offended by the news, and recognizes that Juan, too, is a refugee seeking shelter.

 He chooses to protect Juan.